area9innovation/flow9/tools/dsl/wase/readme.md

 	c:\flow9\tools\dsl> wasmer wase/tests/euler1.wasm
 	233168
+	233168

-You can also run with wasm3, but it does not have as deep a stack, so the recursion above causes a stack overflow.
+You can also run with wasm3, but it does not have as deep a stack, so the recursion above causes a stack overflow unless you provide a bigger stack to wasm3.

-TODO:
-- Rewrite this example to use a loop instead.

 # Status